Person-centred therapy explained (and how it can help)

 I have experienced different forms of therapy myself, but person-centred therapy is the one that has always resonated most.
 It gives me space to reflect on the past, understand how I feel in the present, and make conscious choices for the future.
 That is what I hope to offer my clients too — a space for honesty, healing and growth.

 For me, person-centred therapy is about trusting that, given the right conditions, we all have the capacity to heal and grow.
-Sometimes we just need someone to sit beside us, listen deeply, and remind us that our voice matters.
+Sometimes we need someone to sit beside us and listen deeply.
+Sometimes we need someone to help us stay with something difficult, notice a pattern, or gently ask whether an old belief is still true.
+The work is collaborative, and it is always led by what feels useful and meaningful for you.

 Comments